junxit/us-congress-bills-110/metadata.md

 - 2007-01-23 — Introduced in House
 - 2007-01-23 — Introduced in House
 - 2007-01-23 — Referred to the House Committee on Financial Services.
+- 2007-02-27 — Considered under suspension of the rules. (consideration: CR H1906-1909)
+- 2007-02-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+644.
+- 2007-02-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-02-27 — Mr. Frank (MA) moved to suspend the rules and pass the bill.
+- 2007-02-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1906-1907)
+- 2007-02-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1906-1907)